Last Updated on October 29, 2022.

 - Only buy quality animals and maintain that integrity.
 I firmly believe that different bloodlines become accustomed to certain diets and switching foods can create an imbalance in those animals.
 I have seen this play out in breeding and showing rabbits as well as countless other animals.

 - Millermeade Farms no longer supplies a week’s worth of food with our animals.
 We have found that a week is not enough transition time to a new food.
-Purchasing food separately from the animals helps you to identify both the initial cost of your pet and reoccurring expenses you will have for the life of your pet.
-Our Diet During Transition guide gives more details on this subject.
+Purchasing food separately from the animals helps you to identify both the initial cost of your pet and recurring expenses you will have for the life of your pet.
+Our Transition Guide guide gives more details on this subject.

 - I have found that variety is an important key to hedgehog nutrition.
 Variety is discussed below and in our Nutrition Overview.